lucb31/game-engine-go/README.md

 # Engine

 ## Damage model
+- Applying damage should be handled by engine, not damage model.
+Otherwise there will bo too many cross-dependencies
 - Add some randomization to demonstrate damage model (might remove / disable later)
 - Better armor model